VU-BEAM-Lab/DNNBeamforming/README.md

 ## SETUP

-1 - Download anaconda
+1 - Download anaconda here:
   - https://www.anaconda.com/products/individual

 2 - Set up virtual environment and install necessary packages.
-For example, via the anaconda powershell prompt on a Windows without a GPU you can use the following:
+For example, via the anaconda powershell prompt on a Windows without a GPU you can use the following commands:
   - conda create --name aium
   - conda activate aium
   - conda install numpy scipy h5py matplotlib pandas jupyter
   - conda install pytorch torchvision cpuonly -c pytorch
   - pip install git+git://github.com/stared/livelossplot.git

+3 - Close out of current terminal or powershell prompt and open a new one
+  - This is to complete the livelossplot installation
+  - Make sure to activate the aium environment once in the new terminal or prompt

-3 - Run jupyter notebook from within the folder containing the training and evaluation scripts.
+4 - Run jupyter notebook from within the folder containing the training and evaluation scripts.
 For example, via the anaconda powershell prompt, you can launch a jupyter notebook by typing the following:
   - jupyter notebook

-IMPORTANT NOTES:

-(a) - Restart anaconda powershell prompt after livelossplot installation.

-(b) - Make sure to activate the aium environment once restarted.

-(c) - Go to https://pytorch.org/ to edit the fourth bullet in step 2 according to your system and GPU availability.
+IMPORTANT NOTE: Go to https://pytorch.org/ to edit the fourth bullet in step 2 according to your system and GPU availability.

 ## RUNNING THE CODE